mkostrun/omega-iseries-pid-server/README.md

 And that is it.

-### Ramp and Soak Hot Plate from 30 deg C to 60 deg C
+### Ramp and Soak Hot Plate from 30 deg C to 60 deg C at 1 deg C/min, Take 1

 See rlab code in directory rlabplus.
 It establishes a connection to hot plate telnet server and